Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 it is generally simpler to modify the `"supportedSourceAndTargetList"` by adding elements to the optional `"addSupported"`, `"removeSupported"` and `"overrideSupported"` lists.
-You will need to specify the `"transformerName"` but you will not need to repeat all the other `"supportedSourceAndTargetList"` values, which means if there are changed in the original, the same change is not needed in a second place.
+You will need to specify the `"transformerName"` but you will not need to repeat all the other `"supportedSourceAndTargetList"` values, which means if there are changes in the original, the same change is not needed in a second place.
 The following example adds one transform, removes two others and changes the `"priority"` and `"maxSourceSizeBytes"` of another.
 This is done before processing any other configuration in the same T-Engine or pipeline file.